대수적 구조

-Previously, we verified in §Direct Products of Groups that arbitrary products exist in \(\Grp\), and in §Group Homomorphisms, ⁋Proposition 2 that every morphism in \(\Grp\) has an equalizer.
-Therefore, by the argument following [Category Theory] §Limits, ⁋Example 7, \(\Grp\) is a complete category.
+Previously, we verified in §Direct Product of Groups that arbitrary products exist in \(\Grp\), and in §Group Homomorphisms that every morphism in \(\Grp\) has an equalizer.
+Thus, by the argument following [Category Theory] §Limits, ⁋Example 7, \(\Grp\) is a complete category.

-On the other hand, every morphism in \(\Grp\) has a coequalizer. (§Isomorphism Theorems, ⁋Proposition 8) Thus, if \(\Grp\) has arbitrary coproducts, then \(\Grp\) would be a cocomplete category and hence a bicomplete category.
+On the other hand, every morphism in \(\Grp\) has a coequalizer (§Isomorphism Theorems, ⁋Proposition 8).
+Therefore, if \(\Grp\) has arbitrary coproducts, it is a cocomplete category, and hence a bicomplete category.

-However, as in §Direct Products of Groups, ⁋Lemma 1, it seems difficult to find an obvious way to put a group structure on the coproduct \(\coprod G_i\) in \(\Set\). ([Set Theory], §Sum of Sets, ⁋Proposition 5)
+However, as in §Direct Product of Groups, ⁋Lemma 1, it is not at all obvious how to put a group structure on the coproduct \(\coprod G_i\) in \(\Set\) ([Set Theory] §Sum of Sets, ⁋Proposition 5).

 In this post, we first show that the category of abelian groups has coproducts.
-In the next post, we will show, through a different approach from this one, that for arbitrary groups there also exists a group satisfying the universal property of coproducts.
+In the next post, by a different method, we show that a group satisfying the universal property of the coproduct exists for arbitrary groups as well.

 Restricted sum

-Let a family of groups \((G_i)\) and their product be given.
+Let \((G_i)\) be a family of groups, and suppose their product is given.
 Then each \(G_i\) can be viewed as a subgroup of \(\prod G_i\) via \(\iota_i\).
-Naturally, one may consider whether the following formula
+Naturally, one may ask whether the equality

 By definition,